-Our revenue from Ingram Micro, Inc. has continued to decline as a percentage of net revenue, although it has remained as our top customer for the first quarter of fiscal 2014.
-We have multiple non-exclusive, independently negotiated distribution agreements with Ingram Micro and its subsidiaries covering our arrangements in specified countries and regions.
-Each of these contracts has an independent duration, is independent of any other agreement (such as a master distribution agreement) and any termination of one agreement does not affect the status of any of the other agreements.
-In the first quarter of fiscal 2014, no single agreement with Ingram Micro or any other distributor was responsible for a material amount of our total net revenue.
-If any one of our agreements with Ingram Micro were terminated, we believe we could make arrangements with new or existing distributors to distribute our products without a substantial disruption to our business; however, any prolonged delay in securing a replacement distributor could have a negative short-term impact on our results of operations.
+We contract with a number of software distributors, none of which is individually responsible for a material amount of our total net revenue for any recent period.
+If any one of our agreements with one of our distributors were terminated, we believe we could make arrangements with new or existing distributors to distribute our products without a substantial disruption to our business; however, any prolonged delay in securing a replacement distributor could have a negative short-term impact on our results of operations.